-In this paper, we explore an alternative plausible scenario to explain the bizzare $\gamma$-ray spectrum of SNR G106.3+2.7 within the current acceleration theory.
-Apart from the common leptonic component which can be constrained by radio and X-ray observation, we add a novel hadronic component.
-The hadronic component arises from the escape scenario proposed by \citet{2004MNRAS.353..550B} and \citet{2015APh....69....1C}, in which the CRs at the shock are diffused the by turbulence generated by higher energy CRs escaping upstream.
-Consequently, at time $t$, only CRs with energy $E_{\rm max}(t)$ can escape upstream, while CRs with lower energy are confined.
-The resulting hadronic spectrum is quite hard, and can explain the bizzare $\gamma$-ray spectrum of SED of SNR G106.3+2.7 well.
+{Although the standard theory of non-linear diffusive shock acceleration can predict hard proton spectrum with $\alpha<2$ \citep{2020ApJ...905....2C}, it is noted that observations and recent numerical simulations seem to prefer a soft hard proton spectrum \citep{2020ApJ...905....2C}.} In this paper, we explore an alternative plausible scenario to explain the {bizarrely hard} $\gamma$-ray spectrum of SNR G106.3+2.7 within the current acceleration theory which {predicts} soft ($\alpha \geq 2$) proton spectra.
+Apart from the common leptonic component which can be constrained by radio and X-ray observations, we {invoke} a novel hadronic component. {This} component arises from the escape scenario proposed by \citet{2004MNRAS.353..550B} and \citet{2015APh....69....1C}, in which the CRs at the shock are diffused by the turbulence {that is} generated by {the escaping CR particles with higher energies}.
+Consequently, at {a given} time, only CRs with {the highest} energy can escape upstream, while CRs with lower {energies} are confined. {Therefore, only protons with energies {between} 75--280 TeV can reach the MCs at {an age 1 kyr}. {The cutoff of the proton spectrum at 75 TeV then gives rise to a very hard hadronic $\gamma$-ray spectrum below 10 TeV because of the low-energy tail of the pp cross section.} The hadronic $\gamma$-ray spectrum, which dominates above {10\,TeV}, together with the leptonic component, can explain the bizarrely hard $\gamma$-ray spectrum of SNR G106.3+2.7 well.

-As can be seen from our calculation, although SNR G106.3+2.7 is sometimes explained as a ``'PeVatron'', current theory can also give rise to a hard $\gamma$-ray spectrum extending to 100 TeV with $E_{\rm max,global} \approx 4\times 10^2$ TeV.
-Hence detection of 100 TeV $\gamma$-ray emissions is a necessary condition for ``PeVatron'' rather than a sufficient condition.
-More observations are required to confirm whether G106.3+2.7 is a ``PeVatron'' or not.
+In our model treatment, the $\gamma$-ray spectrum is calculated in zeroth order, assuming that a spherically symmetric SNR expands in a uniform medium.
+There are seven free parameters in the hadronic component, namely, $n_{\rm ISM}$, $D_{\rm 100 TeV}$, $R_1$, $R_2$, $M_{\rm ej}$, $\eta$, and $n_{\rm MC} C_{\rm Q}(\Omega/4\pi)$.
+Neither of parameters $\alpha$ and $\delta$ has strong correlation to the hadronic $\gamma$-ray spectrum, because the protons which can hit the MC within the relatively short lifetime of the SNR in the narrow energy range (75--280\,TeV) are approximately mono-energetic.